• Skip to primary navigation

 Topping variations

-Fun toppings add all the festivity and fun into these individual desserts!
+Fun toppings add all the festivity and fun to these individual desserts!
 These are good for all occasions.
 So just remember you can change up the toppings, sprinkles, and candies to match your holiday or celebration.

 • Top with ice cream, fresh whipped cream, and sprinkles or candies.